USS Franklin D. Roosevelt: Refit

 Franklin D. Roosevelt was the first of her class to undergo the SCB 110 reconstruction, at a cost of $48 million.
-She received an enclosed "hurricane bow," one C-11-2 and two C-11-1 steam catapults, strengthened arresting gear, an enlarged bridge, a mirror landing system, and a 482 ft angled flight deck.
-SPS-8 height finding radar and SPS-12 air search radar were mounted on a new tubular mast.
+She received an enclosed hurricane bow, one C-11-2 and two C-11-1 steam catapults, strengthened arresting gear, an enlarged bridge, a mirror landing system, and a 482 ft angled flight deck.
+SPS-8 height-finding radar and SPS-12 air-search radar were mounted on a new tubular mast.
 The aft elevator was relocated to the starboard deck edge, the forward elevator was enlarged, and all elevators were uprated to 75000 lb capacity.
 Aviation fuel bunkerage was increased from 350,000 to 450,000 gallons (1,320,000 to 1,700,000 L).
 Standard displacement rose to 51,000 tons, while deep load displacement rose to 63,400 tons.
-As weight compensation, several of the 5 in Mark 16 anti-aircraft guns were removed, leaving only 10, and the 3,200-ton armor belt was removed.
+As weight compensation, several of the 5 in Mark 16 antiaircraft guns were removed, leaving only 10, and the 3,200-ton armor belt was removed.
 Hull blisters were also added to cope with the increased weight.
-Franklin D. Roosevelt recommissioned on 6 April 1956.
+Franklin D. Roosevelt was recommissioned on 6 April 1956.

-After post-refit trials, Roosevelt sailed for her new homeport of Mayport, Florida.
-In February 1957, Franklin D. Roosevelt conducted cold weather tests of catapults, aircraft, and the Regulus guided missile, in the Gulf of Maine.
+After postrefit trials, Roosevelt sailed for her new homeport of Naval Station Mayport, Florida.
+In February 1957, she conducted cold-weather tests of catapults, aircraft, and the Regulus guided missile, in the Gulf of Maine.
 In July, she sailed for the first of three consecutive Sixth Fleet deployments.
-Her assignments in the Mediterranean added NATO exercises to her normal schedule of major fleet operations, and found her entertaining a distinguished list of guests each year.
+Her assignments in the Mediterranean added NATO exercises to her normal schedule of major fleet operations and found her entertaining a list of distinguished guests each year.